-A cancer survivor bought 26 tickets to Lady Gaga.
-After her death, her family is keeping her concert dream alive
+Family of woman who died of cancer keeps Lady Gaga concert dream alive

 Story highlights

-- Melissa Dabas passed away from cancer after splurging on celebratory Lady Gaga tickets
+- Melissa Dabas died of cancer after splurging on celebratory Lady Gaga tickets

 - Her family is auctioning off some of the premium seats to benefit a cancer charity